 In these situations, check first with Optum Rx to see if there is a network pharmacy nearby.
 If we pay for drugs you get at an out-of-network pharmacy, you may still pay more than you would have paid if you had gone to a network pharmacy.
+If you go to an out-of-network pharmacy for any of the reasons listed above, the plan will cover up to a one-month supply of drugs.

-Asking for reimbursement from the plan
+Asking for reimbursement from the plan?

-If you must use an out-of-network pharmacy to fill a prescription, you may have to pay a higher amount or the full cost rather than paying your normal share.
-You can ask us to reimburse you for our share of the cost.
-Chapter 5 explains how to ask the plan to pay you back.
+If you must use an out-of-network pharmacy when you fill your prescription, you may have to pay a higher amount or the full cost rather than paying your normal share of the cost.
+You can ask us to reimburse you for the plan's share of the cost.
+Chapter 5 explains how to ask us to pay you back.

-SECTION 3 Your drugs need to be on the plan's Drug List
+SECTION 3 Your drugs need to be on the Drug List

-Section 3.1 The Drug List shows which Part D drugs are covered
+Section 3.1 The Drug List shows which drugs are covered

-The plan has a Drug List (Formulary).
-The drugs on this list are selected with the help of a team of doctors and pharmacists.
-The list must meet requirements set by Medicare.
+This plan has a Drug List (Formulary).
+The drugs on this list are selected with the help of a team of doctors and pharmacists and meet requirements set by Medicare.

-The drugs on the Drug List are only those covered under this Medicare Part D plan.
+The drugs on the Drug List are generally covered under this Medicare Part D plan.
 Earlier in this chapter, Section 1.1 explains Part D drugs.

-We will generally cover a drug on the plan's Drug List as long as you follow the other coverage rules explained in this chapter and the drug is used for a medically accepted indication.
+Generally, drugs on the Drug List are covered as long as you follow the other coverage rules explained in this chapter and the drug is used for a medically accepted indication.
 A "medically accepted indication" is a use of the drug that is either:

-- Approved by the Food and Drug Administration That is, the Food and Drug Administration has approved the drug for the diagnosis or condition for which it is being prescribed. - or - - Supported by certain reference books These reference books are the American Hospital Formulary Service Drug Information; the DRUGDEX Information System.
+• Approved by the Food and Drug Administration - That is, the Food and Drug Administration has approved the drug for the diagnosis or condition for which it is being prescribed.

+- or -

+• Supported by certain reference books - These reference books are the American Hospital Formulary Service Drug Information or the DRUGDEX Information System.

-The Drug List includes both brand-name and generic drugs.
+The Drug List includes both generic and brand-name drugs.
 A generic drug is a prescription drug that has the same active ingredients as the brand-name drug.
 It works just as well as the brand-name drug, but it costs less.
 There are generic drug substitutes available for many brand-name drugs.
-Generally, when a generic drug substitute is available, the brand-name drug will no longer be covered.
+Generally, when a generic drug substitute is available, the brand-name drug will no longer be covered when there is a generic drug substitute.

-Section 3.2 There are 4 cost-sharing tiers for drugs on the Drug List.
+Section 3.2 There are 5 cost-sharing tiers for drugs on the Drug List

-Every drug on the plan's Drug List is in one of cost-sharing tiers.
+Every drug on the plan's Drug List is in one of 5 cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

-Drug Tier Drug Tier Helpful Tips Tier 1 Most generic drugs are listed under Tier 1 and have the lowest copayments.
-Tier 2 Drugs listed under Tier 2 generally include preferred brand-name drugs that have lower copayments than non-preferred brand-name drugs.
-Tier 3 Drugs listed under Tier 3 generally have higher copayments than preferred brand- name drugs [and may include some specialty or high-cost drugs].
-Tier 4 Specialty or high-cost drugs listed under Tier 4 cost \$830 or more for up to a 30-day maximum supply.
+Drug Tier Helpful Tips Tier 1 Most generic drugs are listed under Tier 1 and have the lowest copayments.
+Tier 2 Drugs listed under Tier 2 generally include preferred brand-name drugs that have lower copayments than non-preferred brand-name drugs, as well as some preferred specialty drugs.
+Tier 3 Drugs listed under Tier 3 include non-preferred brand name drugs that generally have higher copayments than preferred brand-name drugs.
+Tier 4 Drugs listed in Tier 4 include preferred specialty or high-cost drugs.
+These drugs cost \$950 or more for up to a 30-day maximum supply, and generally have a lower copayment than drugs in the non-preferred specialty tier.
+Tier 5 Drugs listed in Tier 5 include non-preferred specialty or high-cost drugs.
+These drugs cost \$950 or more for up to a 30-day maximum supply, and generally have a higher copayment than drugs in the preferred specialty tier.